holdings420/Preservingbiologicalmass/README.md

 The dried fruit matter is in the range of 8%-20% dried fruit matter

+The sugar content is in the brix range of 40-80 brix.

+The water content is in the range of 12%-40%.

+The pH of the jam should be lower than 3.1 for the preservation of the jam without the use of preservatives.
+The pH should be obtained by amplifying the natural fruit acid content.

 # Method of Speed Freeze Drying While Maintaining Flavor Through Reconstitution and Long Term Storage of Flavor and Aroma 9/5/23